themachinethatgoesping/themachinethatgoesping/docs/source/usage/navigation_data_processing.rst

 4) UTM/LatLon conversion
 ========================

-The NavigationInterpolatorLatLon object computes GeoLocationLatLon objects.
+The NavigationInterpolatorLatLon object computes GeolocationLatLon objects.
 This stores latitude and longitude values in °.

-The NavigationInterpolatorLocal object computes GeoLocationLocal objects.
+The NavigationInterpolatorLocal object computes GeolocationLocal objects.
 This stores northing and easting values in m (without zone or hemisphere information)

 .. image:: https://mybinder.org/badge_logo.svg